 Base Layer – Liner Glove

-The first layer I wear on my hands are a liner glove.
-Liner gloves are worn by me in all four seasons.
+The first layer I wear on my hands is a liner glove.
+I wear liner gloves in all four seasons.

 A thin glove provides moderate warmth when stationary and often plenty of warmth when moving in cool to cold and dry weather.

 On cold days, my hands aren’t as exposed when I need to take off my other hand layers to perform tasks such as taking photos, grabbing food in my pack and so on.

 There are many choices to choose from available.
 The choices range from thin Smartwool liners to polypro liners to very thin spandex liners that many runners prefer.